RvnSytR/dkosan-portofolio/README.md

 ## About the Project

-DKosan Portfolio is a collaborative project created by a group of friends to serve as a centralized portfolio and documentation hub.
-This site serves as a hub for each member to showcase their individual portfolios, highlighting skills, projects, and accomplishments.
+DKosan Portfolio is a collaborative project created by a group of friends to serve as a centralized portofolio and documentation hub.
+This site serves as a hub for each member to showcase their individual portofolios, highlighting skills, projects, and accomplishments.
 Additionally, it functions as a centralized space for documentation and galleries of all activities carried out by the dkosan.

 ## Tech Stack